The GO FAIR Initiative

 In 2016, the European Commission published the concept of a European Open Science Cloud (EOSC).

-The GO FAIR Initiative aims to make research data findable, accessible, interoperable and reusable across national and disciplinary boundaries.
+The GO FAIR Initiative aims to implement the FAIR DATA principles and to make research data findable, accessible, interoperable and reusable

 The FAIR principles formulate the basic principles needed to maximise the sustainable reusability of data.
 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 Their implementation ensures that data can be accessed and used across disciplinary and national boundaries.